vinaybommana/stackrox/image/templates/helm/sensorchart/README.md

    StackRox Kubernetes Security Platform version you are using.
 For example, if you are using the StackRox Kubernetes Security Platform version 3.0.41, download the folder named `3.0.41`.
-1. From the downloaded folder, modify the `values.yaml` file based on your environment.
-See the [Configuration](#configuration) section to understand the available parameters.
+1. In the downloaded folder, create a new directory called `secrets`.
+1. In the new `secrets` directory, copy the contents from the `secrets` directory of the release from which you are upgrading.
+For example, if you are upgrading from version 3.0.41.0 to 3.0.42.0, copy the contents of the directory `3.0.41.0/secrets` into `3.0.42.0/secrets`.
 1. Run the Helm upgrade command.
    - For Helm v2:
      ```